What languages do you speak and/or study?

 How has language study been different for you at Colgate than it was in high school?

-What has been your favorite language class and/or professor on campus?
+What has been your favorite language class or professor on campus?

 Have you received any scholarships or fellowships for language study?

-What recommendations would you give to someone who wanted to learn the language you study?
+What recommendations would you have for someone who wants to learn the languages that you study?